WHY IT IS NEEDED

-By collecting population and geographic data (where people live and how many people live there), 510 can develop risk models to predict vulnerable areas to assess a community’s risk.
+By collecting geographic and population data (where people live and how many people live there), 510 can develop risk models to predict what areas are (most) vulnerable and to assess a community’s risk.

-Malawi: Measering the distance, a community lives from a major hospital and placing it in an interactive map/dashboard
+Malawi: Measuring the distance a community lives from a major hospital and placing it in the CRA dashboard

 2: Identify Impact

-To Identify future impact on these communities, 510 combines the Community Risk Assessment data with historical events data (how & where previous natural disasters took place) and combining it with machine learning techniques.
-This understanding helps to identify “trigger levels” which indicates what level of risk needs to be reached to start an overall process called Forecast Based Financing.
+To identify future impact on these communities, 510 combines the Community Risk Assessment data with data from historical events (how & where previous natural disasters took place) and combines it with machine learning techniques.
+This helps to identify “trigger levels” which indicates what level of risk needs to be reached to start an overall process called Forecast Based Financing.

-Forecast-Based Financing was set up by the International Red Cross.
-The Red Cross Red Crescent Climate Centre, a reference centre for the wider Red Cross Movement is one of the founders of Forecast-Based Financing.
-The purpose of this international system is to provide aid workers in the disaster areas with money to take the necessary action in the event of a disaster being predicted.
+The purpose of this international system is to provide aid workers in disaster areas with money to take the necessary action in the event of a disaster being predicted.

 3: Forecast Triggered Action

 Forecast triggered action allows for “early warning early action”.
-This means that when its triggered, funds will be released to allow people in the impending disaster areas to get the means to protect themselves.
-This system for example, allows them to evacuate a disaster at an early stage.
+This means that when it is triggered, funds will be released to allow people in the impending disaster areas to get the means to protect themselves.
+This system, for example, allows communities to evacuate at an early stage.